tridactyl/tridactyl/doc/writing_an_excmd.md

 }
 ```

 Note the annotation between the TypeDoc comment and the function.
-Note that you're creating your module in `background_auto` but importing from `lib`.
+Note that you're creating your module in `background_lib` but importing from `lib/generated`.
 Note that the excmd declaration in `excmds.ts` is complete in this example; all of the code should be in `your_module.ts`.
 Note that the union of string literal types can be used as intended in the module but has to be manually expanded in the declaration function's signature.